-TWO barmaids who once pulled beers from behind bars of the same pubs in the mid 1890s, tragically took their own lives – two years apart – over broken relationships.
+TWO barmaids who once pulled beers from the same two pubs in the mid 1890s, tragically took their own lives – two years apart – over broken relationships.

 Nellie Willis shot her estranged fiancé, Ernest McFadden in the throat at Auburn, in Sydney’s west, in August 1897 after an argument.